 Does CONMED Have A Good ROCE?

-CONMED has total liabilities of US$151m and total assets of US$1.8b.
-As a result, its current liabilities are equal to approximately 8.6% of its total assets.
-With barely any current liabilities, there is minimal impact on CONMED's admittedly low ROCE.
+CONMED has total assets of US$1.8b and current liabilities of US$161m.
+As a result, its current liabilities are equal to approximately 9.1% of its total assets.
+CONMED reports few current liabilities, which have a negligible impact on its unremarkable ROCE.